 U-232 AND BIOBOTS

 The series of weapon tests had fused the sand in layers, and the pseudo-logical strata condensed the brief epochs, microseconds in duration of the thermonuclear age.
-“The key to the past lies in the present.
+The key to the past lies in the present.
 Typically the island inverted this geologist’s maxim.
 Here the key to the present lay in the future.
-The island was a fossil of time future, its bunkers and blockhouses illustrating the principle that the fossil record of life is one of amour and the exoskeleton.”
+The island was a fossil of time future, its bunkers and blockhouses illustrating the principle that the fossil record of life is one of amour and the exoskeleton.

 The computation involves different cell-types growing volumetrically in a symmetrical voxel field, later decayed via a procedural boolean operation.
 The density structure of volumetric cellular colonies is degenerated in the process leaving a trail of high-resolution heterogenous distribution of material densities.
 The simulation results are somewhat similar to cellular degradation via radioactive exposure, forming cancerous and malignant cellular tissues.
-The forms can be materialised using Objet Eden 3D printer, developed by Stratasys.